appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/merge-branches.md

 Once the pull is successful, the app is automatically deployed.
 You can view the deployed version by clicking the **﹀** icon from the top right corner.

 :::info
-The pull function can sometimes result in merge conflicts if there are changes made to the same files in both the local and remote branch.
+The pull function can sometimes result in merge conflicts if there are changes made to the same files in both the local and remote branches.
 In such cases, resolve the conflicts manually on the remote repository.
 :::

 ### Best practices to avoid merge conflicts